 Spokane police to get new full-body restraints to more safely detain suspects

-May 23—Spokane police will soon have a new tool to restrain and immobilize people who are under arrest.
+May 24—Spokane police will soon have a new tool to restrain and immobilize people who are under arrest.

 On May 15, the Spokane City Council finalized a process allowing the Spokane Police Department to purchase 40 devices called the WRAP, full-body restraints that position the detained in an upright seated position to limit possible restrictions to their breathing, as well as helmets and 200 ankle straps.